stlab/better-code/better-code/src/chapter-2-contracts.md

 that case, you won't get the sort you expected… sometimes.
 Whether to break with precedent in order to get a simpler API with a clearer contract is an engineering decision you will have to make.
-To reduce the risk you could add this assertion, which will stop the program if the ordering is strict-weak:
+To reduce the risk you could add this assertion[^checks], which will stop the program if the ordering is strict-weak:

 ```